lethang7794/notes/dev-tools-web-app.md

     - [Doggo DNS]: DNS query
     - [NsLookup.io]: Find all DNS records for a domain name

-  - Test, benchmark
+  - Test, benchmark your resolver

     - [dnscheck.tools] (Part of [addr.tools]): Which DNS resolver you're using?
+    - [Check My DNS](https://cmdns.dev.dns-oarc.net/): What RFCs the clients DNS resolver infrastructure supports?

+  - Test, benchmark pupular resolvers

     - [DNS Speed Test]: Find the Fastest DNS Server from **Your Location**
     - [DNS Speed Benchmark]: Test the performance of your DNS provider **from all over the world**[^1].
     - DNSPerf (from DigiCert): Compare the speed and uptime of enterprise and commercial DNS services
-      - [Authoritative DNS providers]
+      - [Authoritative DNS providers] : GoDaddy, CloudFlare, AWS Route53
-      - [Public DNS resolvers]
+      - [Public DNS resolvers] : `1.1.1.1`, `8.8.8.8`, `9.9.9.9`, NextDNS
       - [DNS Root Servers]

 - DNSSEC